rsksmart/rif-relay/README.md

 Where:

-* **url**: is the url where the relay server will be deployed, it could be localhost or the ip of the host machine
+* **url**: is the URL where the relay server will be deployed, it could be localhost or the IP of the host machine.
-* **port**: as url is the port where the relay server will be hosted.
+* **port**: the port where the relay server will be hosted.
 * **relayHubAddress**: is the relay hub contract address, you can retrieve this from the contract summary.
 * **relayVerifierAddress**: is the relay verifier contract address, you can retrieve this from the contract summary.
 * **deployVerifierAddress**: is the deploy verifier contract address, you can retrieve this from the contract summary.
 * **gasPriceFactor**: is the gas price factor used to calculate the gas on the server, you can leave it as 1.
-* **rskNodeUrl**: is the RSK node endpoint url, where the RSK node is located.
+* **rskNodeUrl**: is the RSK node endpoint URL, where the RSK node is located.
 * **devMode**: it indicates to the server if we are in development mode or not.
-* **customReplenish**: (Pending documentation)
+* **customReplenish**: set if the server uses a custom replenish function or not.
 * **logLevel**: is the log level for the relay server.
-* **workdir**: is the absolute path to the folder where the server will store the database and all it's data.
+* **workdir**: is the absolute path to the folder where the server will store the database and all its data.

-3. Now we can use the command `yarn relay` (on the root of the enveloping project) to start the relay server.
+3. Now we can use the command `yarn relay` (on the root of the relay project) to start the relay server.
 After running that command you will see a log saying that the relay server is not ready and that some values are wrong, that's ok you just need to register this relay server into the relay hub in order to be usable by the clients.

 ## Register the Relay Server

 ### On Regtest

-The relay server is running, now you need to register this server in order to be usable, to do so you first need to configure the script located on `<PROJECT_ROOT>/scripts/registerRelayServer` and replace the values as you consider, the script contains something like this:
+Once the relay server is running, you need to register this server in order for it to be usable, to do so first need to configure the script located on `<PROJECT_ROOT>/scripts/registerRelayServer` and replace the values as you consider.
+The script contains the following:

 ```
 node dist/src/cli/commands/enveloping.js relayer-register --funds 100 --stake 200 --network http://rsk-node:4444/ --hub "0x3bA95e1cccd397b5124BcdCC5bf0952114E6A701"